rogyw/frontend-nanodegree-mobile-portfolio/README.md

 The project challenge was to optimize the provided online portfolio for speed.
 In particular, to optimize the critical rendering path and make the index.html page render as quickly as possible by applying the techniques picked up in the [Udacity Critical Rendering Path course](https://www.udacity.com/course/ud884).

+In addition, Roger took the oportunity to learn web tooling and automation through the use of gulp.js automation configuration.

 ### Getting started

 ####Part 1: Optimize PageSpeed Insights score for index.html